awsdocs/amazon-vpc-user-guide/doc_source/vpc-sharing.md

 + Existing participant resources continue to run in the unshared subnet\.
 + Participants can no longer create new resources in the unshared subnet\.
 + Participants can modify, describe, and delete their resources that are in the subnet\.
-+ The VPC flow log subscription excludes all data that belongs to participant ENIs\.
-The participant can decide whether to create, or delete the ENI flow logs\.
 + If participants still have resources in the unshared subnet, the owner cannot delete the shared subnet or the shared\-subnet VPC\.
 The owner can only delete the subnet or shared\-subnet VPC after the participants delete all the resources in the unshared subnet\.

 **To unshare a subnet using the console**